 Annual Military Pay Increases

 Military members receive a pay increase in most years.
-This is often referred to as a military pay raise or annual Cost of Living Adjustment.
+This is often referred to as a military pay raise or annual cost of living adjustment.
 Unlike the example in the previous section, there is no automatic pay raise.
-And while Congress takes certain measurements into consideration when declaring pay raises, they are not tied to the CPI-W or any other specific measurement.
+And while Congress considers certain measurements when declaring pay raises, they are not tied to the CPI-W or any other specific measurement.